wlillisdev/quiz-master/README.md

 __Favicon__
  - As the company logo is a question mark combined with yellow branding it is quiet eye catching.
- - This favicon is quiet eye cathing and will stand out.
+ - This favicon is quiet eye catching  and will stand out.

 ![favicon](assets/readme/favicon-new.png)